fx89/acct/docs/workspace-requirements.md

 <br /><br />
 #### `WKS-05001` Get the account record autocomplete data for workspace, income or expense item and account record text pattern
-Returns the `account_record_text` of the first account record matching the following selection criteria:
+Returns the `account_record_text` of the first 10 account records matching the following selection criteria:
+- The `workspace_uuid` of the workspace to which the autocomplete data is related
 - The `account_uuid` of the account pointed to by the `account_id` equals the given `accountUUID`
 - The `income_or_expense_item_uuid` matches the given `incomeOrExpenseItemUUID`
 - The `account_record_text` begins with the given `textPattern` that's at least `3` letters long